nnellans/bash-guide/README.md

 - Names are case-sensitive, so `varname` is different than `VarName`

 > [GSG](https://google.github.io/styleguide/shellguide.html):
-> - Shell variable names be all lowercase, with underscores to separate words<br />
+> - Shell variable names should be all lowercase, with underscores to separate words
 > - Constant (read-only) variable names should be all uppercase, with underscores to separate words

 Defining Shell variables: